-The robot cannot be directly programmed but you have to use an optional Korebot 2 board that can be plugged into the robot.
+The robot cannot be directly programmed but an optional Korebot 2 board that can be plugged into the robot.
 See sections 6.2 and 6.3 below.

 You can also use any software that can access the serial port like Matlab.
 See following section 6.1 for Matlab programming.
 The serial protocol is in Appendix A.